HomeVMware Licensing

 The comparison between vSphere Standard and vSphere Foundation is, in 2026, a comparison between a dead product and its much more expensive replacement.
 If you're a Standard customer who ran it as a minimal hypervisor layer with external shared storage, Broadcom hasn't built a product that cleanly replaces it at a similar price point — and the community is responding accordingly.

-But if you were already a serious VMware shop running Enterprise Plus, vSAN, and Aria — or if you're building out HCI infrastructure and want a single vendor for hypervisor, storage, monitoring, and Kubernetes — VVF is a defensible product.
-The feature set is genuinely comprehensive and the vSphere 9 upgrade path is valuable for shops with a 3–5 year VMware horizon.
+For shops already running Enterprise Plus, vSAN, and Aria — or building out HCI infrastructure with a single-vendor strategy for hypervisor, storage, monitoring, and Kubernetes — VVF is a defensible product.
+The feature set is comprehensive and the vSphere 9 upgrade path holds real value for organizations planning 3-5 years out on VMware.

-The honest advice: run the break-even math for your specific environment before deciding.
+Run the break-even math for your specific environment before deciding.
 Get real quotes, not MSRP estimates.
-And if the math doesn't work, don't feel obligated to pay for a bundle you can't use — Proxmox has matured significantly, and the migration path is more tractable than it was two years ago.
+And if the math doesn't work, don't pay for a bundle that doesn't match your workloads — Proxmox has gained significant ground since 2024, and the migration path is more tractable than it was two years ago.

-We'll be publishing a detailed VMware to Proxmox migration guide next, covering cluster evacuation, storage migration, and the networking translation from vDS to OVS.
-Subscribe below to get it when it's live.
+The VMware to Proxmox migration guide covers cluster evacuation, storage migration, and the networking translation from vDS to OVS.

 Related reading: See our full breakdown of Broadcom's VMware licensing changes in 2026 for context on the broader portfolio shift.
 And if you're already evaluating exits, our Best VMware Alternatives 2026 guide is coming shortly.